snail007/goproxy/docs/manual/manual.md

 When the TCP proxy is a superior type (parameter: -T) is tcp, it supports the specified exit IP.
 Using the `--bind-listen` parameter, you can open the client to connect with the portal IP, and use the portal IP as the outgoing IP to access the target website.
 If an incorrect IP is bound, the proxy will not work, the proxy will try to bind the target without binding the IP, and the log will prompt.

 `proxy tcp -p ":33080" -T tcp -P" 192.168.22.33:22" -B`

+#### Flexible Outgoing IP

+Although the above `--bind-listen` parameter can specify the  outgoing IP, the `entry IP` and the ` outgoing IP` cannot be referenced artificially.
+If you want the ingress IP to be different from the egress IP, you can use the `--bind-ip` parameter, format: `IP:port`, for example: `1.1.1.1:8080`
+, `[2000:0:0:0:0:0:0:1]:8080`.
+For multiple binding requirements, you can repeat the `--bind-ip` parameter identification.

+For example, this machine has IP `5.5.5.5`, `6.6.6.6`, and monitors two ports `8888` and `7777`, the command is as follows:

+`Proxy tcp -t tcp -p :8888,:7777 --bind-ip 5.5.5.5:7777 --bind-ip 6.6.6.6:8888 -T tcp -P 2.2.2.2:3322`

+Then the client access port `7777`, the  outgoing IP is `5.5.5.5`, access port `8888`, the  outgoing IP is `6.6.6.6`, if both `--bind-ip` and `--bind- are set at the same time listen`,`--bind-ip` has higher priority.

+In addition, the `IP` part of the `--bind-ip` parameter supports specifying the `network card name`, `wildcards`, and more than one can be specified.
+The detailed description is as follows:

+- Specify the network card name, such as: `--bind-ip eth0:7777`, then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network card.
+- The network card name supports wildcards, for example: `--bind-ip eth0.*:7777`, then the client accesses the `7777` port, and the egress IP is a randomly selected one of the network card IPs starting with `eth0.`.
+- IP supports wildcards, such as: `--bind-ip 192.168.?.*:7777`, then the client accesses the `7777` port, and the exit IP is all the IPs of the machine, matching the IP of `192.168.?.*` A randomly selected one.
+- It can also be multiple combinations of network card name and IP, separated by half-width commas, such as: `--bind-ip pppoe??,192.168.?.*:7777`, then the client accesses the port `7777`, The  outgoing IP is the machine's network card name matching `pppoe??`
+  It is a randomly selected one among all IPs of the machine that matches `192.168.?.*`.
+- The wildcard character `*` represents 0 to any number of characters, and `?` represents 1 character.
+- If the IP of the network card changes, it will take effect in real time.
+- You can use the `--bind-refresh` parameter to specify the interval to refresh the local network card information, the default is `5`, the unit is second.

 ### 2.8 Speed limit, connections limit